Aspie96/blog/content/posts/hello-world.md

 Hello, world!

-I am Valentino Giudice, an Italian guy born in 1996, and you are reading the first article on my personal blog.
+I am Valentino Giudice, an Italian guy with an interest in computering born in 1996.
+You are reading the first article on my personal blog.

-I have an interest in computering and I like candies.
-I have plenty of cells and I travel slower than light.

 This website is a tool at my complete disposal for me to exercise my freedom of speech.
 Here, I write and do as I please.